Fukushima nuclear accident (Unit 2 Reactor): Reactor stabilization

-On 18 May, staff entered the Reactor Building for the first time since 15 March.

-On 11 June, ventilation systems were installed in the Reactor Building, to clean the highly radioactive air encapsulated within the Reactor Building.
+By midday on 19 March grid power had been connected to the existing transformer at Unit 2 and work continued to connect the transformer to the new distribution panel installed in a nearby building.
+Outside electricity became available at 15:46 JST on 20 March, but equipment still had to be repaired and reconnected.
+On 24 March, electrical power (initially from temporary sources, but off-site power used from 3 April) was restored to parts of the unit which included the Main Control Room.
+The IAEA reported temperatures on 27 March at the bottom of Unit 2's Reactor Pressure Vessel (RPV) fell from 100 °C (212 °F) to 97 °C (206.6 °F).
+While operators attempted to pump water from the turbine hall basement to the condenser, both of condensers turned out to be full.
+Pumps were installed which moved up to 25 tons of condensed water per hour into on site storage tanks.
+This in turn freed up the needed storage condenser space for water in Unit 2's basement.
+Ventilation systems were installed in Unit 2 on 11 June to clean the highly radioactive air encapsulated within the Reactor Building.

 On 28 June, TEPCO began injecting nitrogen into the containment vessel, which was expected to reduce the likelihood of further hydrogen explosions.

 Since 2 July, the Reactor has been cooled using fresh water treated by the on site water treatment plant.

 On 14 September at 11AM (JST) TEPCO began injecting water into the No. 2 reactor using the core spray system piping in addition to the feed water piping already being used as this method seemed to be effective in reducing the temperature in the No. 3 reactor.
 At that time the temperature at the bottom of the No. 2 reactor was still 114.4 degrees Celsius (237.92 °F), compared to the 84.9 °C degrees(184.82 °F) in the No.1 reactor and the 101.3 °C (214.34 °F) in the No. 3 reactor.
 The new method has led to some temperature decrease, but not as significant as the decrease that occurred in the No.3 reactor.

 After some positive effect was noticed using both the core spray system and feed water piping, TEPCO decided on 16 September to increase the amount of water pumped into the No. 2 reactor by one ton, in an attempt to further lower the temperature in the core, to a total of 7 tons per hour.
 The same was done for reactor No. 3, where 5 tons were added, bring the total to 12 tons per hour.
 TEPCO also added that the volume of cooling water into the No. 1 reactor would be increased as necessary.